treytomes/ecma_basic/README.md

 # ecma_basic
-My implementation of the ECMA-55 and ECMA-116 BASIC standards.
+A .Net implementation of the ECMA-55 and ECMA-116 BASIC standards.

 # Sub Projects